Customer experience: the future of supermarketers

-Big brands identify themselves and their products with the consistent use of specific colour patterns.
-These colours patterns evoke certain feelings and emotions.
+Big brands identify themselves and their products with the consistent use of specific color patterns.
+These colors patterns evoke certain feelings and emotions.
 For instance, research shows that yellow associates firmly with optimism, warmth, and clarity.
 Especially 12-0752 yellow, or buttercup.
-Various tests showed that bananas of this particular colour sell better than bananas in other shades of yellow.
+Various tests showed that bananas of this particular color sell better than bananas in other shades of yellow.

 Due to the combination of applied psychology and GMO, this stack of 12-0752 bananas immediately draws your gaze when you enter a supermarket.
 And if you are not big on fruits and veggies, the scent of freshly baked bread will put you in a good mood too.

 A profitable customer is one that keeps returning but also one that sticks around as long as possible.
 Supermarkets use, for example, tactical in-store designs to achieve this.